-The safety of our guests, staff, and animals continues to be our top priority, so we’ve made some modifications to our operations to comply with local, state, and federal health recommendations and reopen to the public.
+The safety of our guests, staff, and animals continues to be our top priority, so we are continuing our modified operations to comply with local, state, and federal health recommendations.

 The Zoo is open daily from 9 AM to 3 PM.

-The number of guests entering the Zoo each day will be limited to ensure proper social distancing.
+Guests entering the Zoo will be expected to maintain proper social distancing.

 The use of face coverings or masks is required for all guests 13 and older.
 Face masks and coverings are still recommended for all visitors age 12 and under.

 GENERAL ADMISSION TICKETS:

 All guests will have to purchase a ticket online for each member of their party for a designated day and time slot.
 Children 2 and under are free but still require a ticket.

 Ticket prices are inclusive of applicable tax.
 No additional discounts are available for tickets purchased online.

 To allow for contactless admission, tickets will be sent to your email and tickets can be scanned directly off of your phone, from that email.